rfgonzales/laravel-inertia-react-mongodb-boilerplate/README.md

 use `tw-` prefix to tailwind classes

+## Mongodb Replication

+docker-compose file already has mongodb replication setup, to start you have to

+-   start only one mongodb(the primary preferred) container first to enable the mongodb to setup primary databases.
+-   then turn it of,
+-   and then start all mongodb containers including the mongo-setup container
+-   check logs of mongo-setup container if okay, if not? restart the container.

+## Troubleshooting

+-   please refer to mongodb official site for issues with laravel-mongodb

 # License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.